Court-Certified Mediator Qualification Requirements by State

 General Requirements:

-According to Oklahoma’s District Court Mediation Act, a district may maintain a list of qualified mediators to assist disputants in selecting a mediator.
-To be placed on any such list, a mediator must meet certain minimum requirements pertaining to the types of cases he or she wishes to mediate.
-For example, whereas civil and commercial mediators must complete a minimum of 24 hours of mediation training, divorce and family mediators must complete at least 40 hours of training in family and divorce mediation.
-Refer to the District Court Mediation Act or your local court to learn more about these requirements.
+Under Oklahoma’s District Court Mediation Act, a district court may maintain a list of qualified mediators to help parties select a mediator, and the minimum qualifications depend on the case type.
+For civil and commercial matters, mediators must either be certified under the Dispute Resolution Act or complete at least 24 hours of mediation training (as specified in the statute), while divorce and family mediators must complete at least 40 hours of training in family and divorce mediation; local courts may have additional requirements.

 General Requirements: